ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

             value = value
             next = next

-But as you can see, the constructor is straghtforward so we won't write it down.
+But as you can see, the constructor is straightforward so we won't write it down.
+We trust that you are competent programmers and can deduce yourself how to implement these simplified definitions in your favourite programming language.

+#### Extending datatypes

 We can *extend* a datatype by adding more variables, e.g., here a definition of *doubly-linked list nodes* (see section XX):